 Power Points (PP) - What students use to learn new powers in the game.
 These are represented by the hand symbol.
 One Power Point is earned each time a student “levels up.”
 Powers on the first row of the power tree cost 1 PP to learn, powers on the second row cost 2 PP, and powers on the third row cost 3 PP.

 Power tree - An assortment of nine different powers for each character class.
 Students progress through the power tree by spending “Power Points.”
 Powers in the first row of the tree unlock powers on the second row, and powers on the second row unlock powers on the third row.
 Students must have enough Power Points and know any necessary “prerequisite powers” to learn a new power.

 Prerequisite powers - Any powers that are required for a student to learn first before unlocking a new power.
 On the power tree, these are indicated by the path of arrows.
 For example, “Protect 1” is required to learn “Protect 2,” so “Protect 1” is the prerequisite power.

 Presets - Reasons for awarding or removing points.
 These are customizable and can be chosen from a list for XP, HP, and GP.

 Quests - In RPGs, missions that players go on in order to earn gold or progress in the game.
-In Classcraft, “Quests” can refer to tools such as the Boss Battles, Timer, and Stopwatch.
+In Classcraft, “Quests” are personalized, self-paced learning adventures that students complete.
+Learn more about Quests here.